jowodo/icd/README.md

-# Intelligently Change Directory (icd) Version 0.2
+# Intelligently Change Directory (icd) 0.2
-Avoid using tiresome aliases to change directories!
+**Avoid using tiresome aliases to change directories!**
-Change into arbitrary subdirectories
+Change into arbitrary subdirectories.
-The "algorithm" is greedy: the shortest matching path is used Only works for medium size trees, but fear not.
+The "algorithm" is greedy: the shortest matching path is used.
+At the moment it only works for medium size trees, but fear not.
 Optimization is on it's way!
 ## Installation
 ```